thomasathul/VoNa/README.md

 # VoNa (Voice Narrator)
-A voice narrator which can read and translate story text files.
+A voice narrator which can read and translate text files.

 ## Steps to run the project